-- Challenge any form of derogatory or sexualised language or inappropriate behaviour between children, including requesting or sending sexual images - Be vigilant to issues that particularly affect different genders for example, sexualised or aggressive touching or grabbing towards female pupils, and initiation or hazing type violence with respect to boys - > Ensure our curriculum helps to educate pupils about respectful behaviour and consent - Ensure pupils are able to easily and confidently report abuse using our reporting systems (as described in section 7.10 below) - > Ensure staff reassure victims that they are being taken seriously - Be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems that could be addressed by updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with safeguarding partners - Support children who have witnessed sexual violence, especially rape or assault by penetration.
-We will do all we can to make sure the victim, alleged perpetrator(s) and any witnesses are not bullied or harassed - Consider intra familial harms and any necessary support for siblings following a report of sexual violence and/or harassment - > Ensure staff are trained to understand: - How to recognise the indicators and signs of child-on-child abuse, and know how to identify it and respond to reports - That even if there are no reports of child-on-child abuse in school, it does not mean it is not happening staff should maintain an attitude of "it could happen here" - That if they have any concerns about a child's welfare, they should act on them immediately rather than wait to be told, and that victims may not always make a direct report.
-For example: - · Children can show signs or act in ways they hope adults will notice and react to - A friend may make a report - A member of staff may overhear a conversation - A child's behaviour might indicate that something is wrong
+Challenge any form of derogatory or sexualised language or inappropriate behaviour between children, including consensual or non-consensual requesting or sending of sexual, nude or semi-nude images.
+Be vigilant to issues that particularly affect different genders - for example, sexualised or aggressive touching or grabbing towards female Students, and initiation or hazing type violence with respect to boys.
+Ensure our curriculum helps to educate Students about respectful behaviour and consent Ensure Students are able to easily and confidently report abuse using our reporting systems (as described in section 7.10 below) Ensure staff reassure victims that they are being taken seriously Be alert to reports of sexual violence and/or harassment that may point to environmental or systemic problems that could be addressed by updating policies, processes and the curriculum, or could reflect wider issues in the local area that should be shared with safeguarding partners.
+This may include the use of technology, AI, Chat GP and other forms of online platforms.
+Support children who have witnessed sexual violence, especially rape or assault by penetration.
+We will do all we can to make sure the victim, alleged perpetrator(s) and any witnesses are not bullied or harassed Consider intra familial harms and any necessary support for siblings following a report of sexual violence and/or harassment Ensure staff are trained to understand: